The Best Tomato Juice Substitutes

 The easiest substitutes are made from either tomato sauce, tomato paste, or canned tomatoes.
 You will only need to add water.
 You can make your own tomato juice from fresh tomatoes, but it will require cooking the tomatoes and adding salt and spices as desired.

-Use these directions for preparing tomato sauce substitutions from tomato products:
+Use these directions to prepare tomato juice substitutions from tomato products.

 Tomato Sauce Substitute for Tomato Juice

 - Mix one part tomato sauce and one part water until well blended.
 For example, 1/2 cup tomato sauce and 1/2 cup water to make 1 cup tomato juice.

 - This alternative will give you a very close approximation of what you will get with canned tomato juice.
 Check the label on the tomato sauce to see what might be included in addition to tomatoes.
 Often tomato sauces include onion and garlic even though they aren't labeled as spiced.

 - If you don't use the whole can of tomato sauce and you won't be using the rest in a couple of days, you can freeze it to keep for future use.